drduh/YubiKey-Guide/README.md

 # Email

-GPG keys on YubiKey can be used with ease to encrypt and/or sign emails and attachments using [Thunderbird](https://www.thunderbird.net/), [Enigmail](https://www.enigmail.net) and [Mutt](http://www.mutt.org/).
+YubiKey can be used to decrypt and sign emails and attachments using [Thunderbird](https://www.thunderbird.net/), [Enigmail](https://www.enigmail.net) and [Mutt](http://www.mutt.org/).
 Thunderbird supports OAuth 2 authentication and can be used with Gmail.
-See [this guide](https://ssd.eff.org/en/module/how-use-pgp-linux) from EFF for detailed instructions.
+See [this EFF guide](https://ssd.eff.org/en/module/how-use-pgp-linux) for more information.
 Mutt has OAuth 2 support since version 2.0.

 ## Mailvelope

-[Mailvelope](https://www.mailvelope.com/en) allows GPG keys on YubiKey to be used with Gmail and others.
+[Mailvelope](https://www.mailvelope.com/en) allows YubiKey to be used with Gmail and others.

-**Important** Mailvelope [does not work](https://github.com/drduh/YubiKey-Guide/issues/178) with the `throw-keyids` option set in `gpg.conf`.
+**Important** Mailvelope [does not work](https://github.com/drduh/YubiKey-Guide/issues/178) with the `throw-keyids` option set in `gpg.conf`

 On macOS, install gpgme using Homebrew: